This document describes how routers work, are configured, and how to select a route for them.

-A packet destined to 192.168.10.1 is forwarded to 10.1.1.3; since this network doesn't exist in the routing table, this packet is forwarded to the default route.
+A packet destined to 192.168.10.1 is forwarded to 10.1.1.3; since this network does not exist in the routing table, this packet is forwarded to the default route.

 A packet destined to 172.30.254.1 is dropped.

-The surprising answer out of these four is the last packet, which is dropped.
-It's dropped because its destination, 172.30.254.1, is within a known major network, 172.30.0.0/16, but the router doesn't know about this particular subnet within that major network.
+The answer out of these four is the last packet, which is dropped.
+It is dropped because its destination, 172.30.254.1, is within a known major network, 172.30.0.0/16, but the router does not know about this particular subnet within that major network.

 This is the essence of classful routing: If one part of a major network is known, but the subnet toward which the packet is destined within that major network is unknown, the packet is dropped.

-The most confusing aspect of this rule is that the router only uses the default route if the destination major network doesn't exist in the routing table at all.
+The most confusing aspect of this rule is that the router only uses the default route if the destination major network does not exist in the routing table at all.

-This can cause problems in a network where a remote site, with one connection back to the rest of the network, is running no routing protocols, as illustrated.
+This can cause problems in a network where a remote site, with one connection back to the rest of the network, runs no routing protocols, as illustrated.